The Community Development Department is responsible for:

 Piles Fork Greenway Multi-Use Bike Path

 The City of Carbondale is beginning plans to reconstruct and expand the Piles Fork Greenway Multi-Use Bike Path.
-The path currently runs along Piles Fork Creek, with termini at East Grand Avenue and East Walnut Street and a spur to South Wall Street.
+The path runs along Piles Fork Creek, with termini at East Grand Avenue and East Walnut Street and a spur to South Wall Street.
 The proposed project consists of the following improvements:

 - Replacement of the existing 8-foot wide asphalt path with a 10-foot wide paved path